terrenpike/hello-world/README.md

 # hello-world
 My first repository
-THis is my first commit.
-Im doing it while at work.
-Kids gotta get paid.
-Bright future young G. Potato chips.
-WHYY
+This is my second commit.
+I had to clean up the mess I made from all the potato chips.